Harshal39/Podcast-Platform/README.md

 Show Success Messages: Upon successful user creation or login, show a success message using __toast.success__.

 Implement Loading State: Showing a loading state when the signup or login process is in progress.
 Disabled the signup/login button during this time to prevent multiple clicks.

+## Fetching User Object
+Here we focus on user authentication state management.\
+Goal is to ensure that the user state persists across different pages of the application and even after refreshing the page.\
+The two key steps to achieve this are:-
+1. Create a __useEffect hook__ to fetch the user state and save it in Redux.
+2. Establish __private routes__ to ensure only authenticated users access certain parts of the app.

+### Process:-
+1. Create a __useEffect hook__: The hook will fetch the user state using the __onAuthStateChanged__  method from Firebase.
+Once fetched, the state is saved in Redux.
+This hook ensures that the user state is available on every page of the application.
+2. Use the __onSnapshot function__: This function triggers whenever something changes in our document.
+It fetches the document of the current user from the database.
+If the document exists, it gets all the user data and stores it.
+3. Implement __User State Check__: To avoid errors due to the asynchronous nature of fetching user state, implement a loading state.
+This way, certain parts of the app will only render when the user state is available.